-Makers Crowdsource Masks, PPE During Pandemic Shortage
+Broadway Seamstresses Step In Where Federal Government Fails

-(CN) – It took a handful of 3-D printing hobbyists and out-of-work Broadway seamstresses and costumers to do what the federal government has failed to do during the COVID-19 pandemic: send critically necessary masks and personal protective equipment to health care workers on the frontlines.
+(CN) – It took a handful of 3-D printing hobbyists and out-of-work Broadway seamstresses and costumers to do what the federal government has failed to do during the Covid-19 pandemic: send critically necessary masks and personal protective equipment to health care workers on the frontlines.

 State-by-state as the country has gone into lockdown during the worldwide outbreak of the novel coronavirus respiratory disease, hospitals and medical facilities have scrambled to ensure they have enough personal protective equipment for health care workers caring for those exposed to the virus.